 Brock SOCS offers monthly events and programs to help students connect with other students and the Brock community.
 Social, informative, and community-oriented programming encourages students to get involved, make friends, and find their place at Brock and in Niagara.

-Dedicated events and programs for first year off-campus students as well as campus-wide Brock events and events in the Niagara community ensure students have a fulfilling and well-rounded experience.
+Dedicated events and programs for off-campus students as well as campus-wide Brock events and events in the Niagara community ensure students have a fulfilling and well-rounded experience.

 Events for the upcoming year include a trip to SkyZone Trampoline Park, outdoor skating at Fort George, and a community campfire.
 Most events are free with your Brock SOCS membership fee.